Honda Civic Type R: Last year of production

-For the last production year (2005), the EP3 Type R was offered in Vivid Blue Pearl for the European market.
+In its final production year (2005), the EP3 Type R was offered in Vivid Blue Pearl in the European market.
 A total of 132 EP3s, which were all left-hand drive, were produced in Vivid Blue Pearl.

 The 2005 Vivid Blue Pearl EP3 is often mistaken for a Premier Edition, which it is not.
-They were sold with the standard, facelifted Type R interior, although they had other variations, which were not to be found on the right-hand driven EP3s sold for the UK market.
+They were sold with the standard, facelifted Type R interior, although they also had other variations that were not found on the right-hand-drive EP3s sold in the UK market.

-All 132 Vivid Blue Pearl EP3s were delivered with xenon headlights, which includes integrated headlight washer jets in the front bumpers, as well as a height sensor in the right rear wheel arch, which will automatically adjust the height of the light beam as per required by EU regulations.
+All 132 Vivid Blue Pearl EP3s were delivered with xenon headlights featuring integrated headlight washer jets in the front bumpers, as well as a height sensor in the right rear wheel arch, which automatically adjusts the light beam height as required by EU regulations.

-It is also fitted with rear privacy glass and outside air temperature sensor, as well as the EUDM center console with mechanical knobs placed over the radio unit, as opposed to the UKDM, USDM and JDM models with electronic knobs fitted on the side of the radio unit.
+It is also fitted with rear privacy glass and an outside air temperature sensor, as well as the EUDM center console with mechanical knobs placed over the radio unit, as opposed to the UK, US, and JDM models with electronic knobs fitted on the side of the radio unit.